 If you’re as pumped as I am about Customer Match, and chomping at the bit to get started, here’s a step-by-step guide to get you up and running.

 Google is notorious for being a customer-centric company and it’s committed to maintaining that reputation.
-Customer Match is AdWords’ foray into the identity-based targeting sphere, which could be alarming to many of its users.
-Therefore, it’s putting various rules in place to ensure they continue to have a positive experience on the SERP.
+Customer Match is Google Ads’ foray into the identity-based targeting sphere, which could be alarming to many of its users.
+Therefore, it’s put rules in place to ensure they continue to have a positive experience on the SERP.

-Firstly, Google has mandated that advertisers can only upload customer information that they’ve obtained in the “first party context.”
+For example, Google has mandated that advertisers can only upload customer information that they’ve obtained in the “first party context.”
 This includes emails collected through website forms, apps, physical stores and in-person events; essentially, instances where the user has demonstrated interest in the advertisers’ business.
-Secondly, Google is requiring that advertisers provide an email opt-out link when creating their lists.
-This will be accessible to the user if they click on the “Why This Ad” pop-up, so they can manage their email preferences directly from the ad.
-While these “extra hoops” may be frustrating to advertisers, Google promises users that they’re non-negotiable.

 Step 1: Head to your Shared Library.
 From there, select the View option under the Audiences section.